sr-murthy/continuedfractions/docs/sources/sequences.rst

    >>> cf1.right_mediant(cf2, k=10 ** 6).as_decimal()
    Decimal('0.5999999600000159999936000026')

-A particular class of right-mediants are known as `semiconvergents <https://en.wikipedia.org/wiki/Continued_fraction#Semiconvergents>`_, and are described in more detail :ref:`here <exploring-continued-fractions.semiconvergents>`.
+A particular class of right-mediants are known as `semiconvergents <https://en.wikipedia.org/wiki/Continued_fraction#Semiconvergents>`_, and are described in more detail :ref:`here <continued-fractions.semiconvergents>`.

 .. _sequences.coprime-integers: